eevee/eev.ee/content/2015-02-28-sylph-the-programming-language-i-want.markdown

 - Can `if foo == 1 or 2` possibly work?
 It's a common enough error.
 Perl 6 has a whole thing called _junctions_ that are simultaneously multiple values, so you can actually write `if $foo == 1 | 2`, but I don't think I want to go down that route.

     Maybe it could just be a compile-time error/warning when constant folding eliminates an entire condition like that.
-(Unless it's `if False and...`, which I use for debugging.)o
+(Unless it's `if False and...`, which I use for debugging.)

 - It'd be slick to be able to tell if this is the first or last iteration of a loop.
 I don't know how to do that without having a magical loop value.
 Maybe it could be done in a library.